zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/commands.md

 Echos 'When the previous command fails, the next one is executed.' - Successful

-Note: It executes the second command becuase the first failed.
+Note: It executes the second command because the first failed.

-### Example of the Command Seperator:
+### Example of the Command Separator:
 ```bash
 maxz@zom:~/Downloads$ cd; echo back home; mkdir NEW; cd NEW
 back home